-JING’s outdoor terrace is perfect place to unwind over a drink.
+JING’s outdoor terrace is a perfect place to unwind over a drink.
 When the weather is nice, Chengdu residents love to gather outside.

 TIVANO is one of the most beautifully-designed restaurants I’ve seen.
 Out and about during the day and exhausted by night, we did not have a chance to dine here but will do next time.
 It’s the type of place where every time you look up, a new tile pattern, light fixture or other interesting element is noticed.
-The Italian restaurant has an open-kitchen, delicious wood-fired pizza (we did try it via room service… so good) and a vast wine cellar.
+The Italian restaurant has an open kitchen, delicious wood-fired pizza (we did try it via room service… so good) and a vast wine cellar.

 The Coolest Pool

-While there is a very nice fitness center, steam room, sauna and gorgeous changing area, needless to say the best place to unwind at the end of a day is in the hotel’s pool.
+While there is a very nice fitness center, steam room, sauna, and gorgeous changing area, needless to say, the best place to unwind at the end of a day is in the hotel’s pool.
 The design team really nailed it with the use of creative lighting.